Max Mannheimer: Nazi era

 In October 1938, however, Nazi Germany annexed the Sudetenland, according to the Munich Agreement dated 29 September 1938.
-Weeks later, on 10 November, Kristallnacht, his father was arrested and taken into "protective custody".
+Weeks later, on the night of November 9th, Kristallnacht, his father was arrested and taken into "protective custody".
 At 18, Mannheimer would have been taken too, but his mother lied to the police about his age.
 His father was released after promising to leave Germany within eight days and, on 27 January 1939, the family moved to Ungarisch Brod, today known as Uherský Brod.

 Within months, Nazi troops and military units were being seen in their new city and the square near their home was renamed after Adolf Hitler.
 Their freedoms were increasingly restricted by the laws against Jews, but Mannheimer nonetheless was married and began to make a life for himself.

 In 1942, Mannheimer's brother, Erich, was deported to Auschwitz.
 On 2 February 1943, four days before Mannheimer's 23rd birthday, he, his mother, father, brothers Ernst (Arnošt) and Edgar, his 15-year-old sister, Katharina (called Käthe), and his 22-year-old wife, Eva (née Bock), were arrested and deported to Auschwitz after a brief stop at Theresienstadt.
 Mannheimer lost most of his family upon arrival at Auschwitz.
 His parents, sister and wife were taken in the first selektion.
 Shortly thereafter, his brothers Erich and Ernst were taken.
 Mannheimer survived three selections — and an operation in the Auschwitz hospital by a doctor who was also a prisoner.

 In October 1943, Mannheimer and his younger brother, Edgar, were sent to the Warsaw Ghetto to clear rubble.
 In July 1944, he was sent on a death march to Dachau, arriving on 6 August 1944.
 After three weeks in quarantine, he was sent to Allach, a Dachau subcamp where he worked at a BMW factory.
 At the beginning of 1945, he and his brother were sent to Mühldorf subcamp, which was evacuated by train on 28 April 1945.
 The train was liberated by American troops on 30 April 1945 in Seeshaupt.
 In the end, only Mannheimer and his brother Edgar survived.